-(a) Fixed assets (Premises portfolio) have been accounted for at their
+(a) Fixed assets are accounted for at their historical cost except for

-(b) Depreciation on assets other than computers has been provided for
+(c) Depreciation on assets other than computers are provided on

-(c) Depreciation on computers has been provided for on
+(d) Depreciation on computers and Software are provided for on

-straight-line method at the rate of 33.33% as per the guidelines issued by the
+straight-line method at the rate of 33.33% as per the guidelines issued

-(f) For premises, in which land cost and construction cost
+(e) Depreciation for premises, in which land cost and construction cost

-could not be ascertained separately, depreciation is provided for on the total cost.
+could not be ascertained separately, is provided on the total cost.

 (a) Annual contributions to the approved Employees'' Gratuity Fund,

-Approved Pension Fund and Provision for Leave Encashment benefits have
+Approved Pension Fund and Provision for Leave Encashment benefits are

-Bank follows the intrinsic value method to account for its
+(b) The Bank follows the intrinsic value method to account for its

 employee compensation costs arising from grant of Employee Stock